TranslucentComputing/kubert-assistant-lite/docs/azure.md

    Not all Azure VM sizes support nested virtualization.
 Typically, VMs in the Dv3, Ev3, and newer series (like Dv4 or Ev4) support this feature.
 Ensure you select a VM size from a CPU family that offers nested virtualization support.
    List of CPU families that support nested virtualization can be found [here](https://learn.microsoft.com/en-us/azure/virtual-machines/acu){:target="_blank"}.

+   Information about the CPU family used in this deployment can be found [here](https://learn.microsoft.com/en-us/azure/virtual-machines/ev3-esv3-series){:target="_blank"}.
 5. Account and inbound ports.
    [![Size](/kubert-assistant-lite/assets/images/azure-vm/8_account_port.png)](/kubert-assistant-lite/assets/images/azure-vm/8_account_port.png)